-- General exposure to the idea of legal principles (legal theory, constitutional law, interpretation of statutes, elementary criminal procedure, criminal law). - Ability to read and interpret statute law, read and interpret decided cases in law reports, apply the doctrine of precedent. - Ability to analyse a set of facts; identify the legal problem contained therein, apply the appropriate law to derive a solution.
+General exposure to the idea of legal principles (legal theory, constitutional law, interpretation of statutes).
+Ability to read and interpret statute law, read and interpret decided cases in law reports, apply the doctrine of precedent.
+Ability to analyse a set of facts; identify the legal problem contained therein, apply the appropriate law to derive a solution.